johnyluyte/blogger-theme-picturewindow-with-tabs/README.md

 This is the theme for my [blog](http://blogger.chunnorris.net/).

-## What is the feature?

-The theme is based on the default "Picture Window" template from [blogger](https://www.blogger.com/home), with some modification:
+It is based on the default "Picture Window" template from [blogger](https://www.blogger.com/home), with some modification:

 - Added a neat Dropdown menu tabs modified from [helplogger](http://helplogger.blogspot.in/2014/02/add-a-neat-css-dropdown-menu-in-blogger.html).